What Is The Bhikkhu Patimokkha or Buddhist Monk Rules?

 Acknowledger: Sādhu!
 Sādhu!
 Sādhu!

-Theoretically, everyone who enters the Pātimokkha before going to the recitation is pure because they have properly confessed.
-Pa-Auk does not ask many questions to monks who come from the outside monasteries with such money-handling history.
-Other monasteries will ask quite a few questions if the monk comes from an outside monastery.
+Theoretically, everyone who enters the Pātimokkha before recitation is pure because they have properly confessed.
+Pa-Auk does not ask many questions to monks from other monasteries with money-handling history, but other monasteries will.

 The Pātimokkha is recited in full here: